We must reconnect with nature to ensure we protect biodiversity for generations to come.

-One of Friends of the Earth's primary objectives is to conserve, restore, and protect the land and water.
-This task is the responsibility of every Australian, just as they have been for the first peoples of this continent for millenia.
+One of Friends of the Earth's primary objectives is to conserve, restore, and protect land and water.
+This task is the responsibility of every Australian, just as it has been for the First Nation peoples of this continent for millennia.

 For decades Friends of the Earth have been working with Traditional Owners and communities to resist the expansion of the nuclear industry in Australia.
-The entire cycle - mining, weapons and waste - must be stopped for the protection of country, land and water.
-Read more about our anti-nuclear campaign here.
+The entire cycle - mining, power, weapons and waste - must be stopped for the protection of country, land and water.